 The Board of Directors has established an Audit Committee, which currently consists of four members of the Board of Directors.
-The Committee's role is to assist the Board of Directors in fulfilling its responsibilities in the financial reporting process, the system of internal controls, the audit process and the Company's process for monitoring compliance with laws, regulations and internal policies and positions, including considering the independence of the external auditor and reviewing the interim financial reports.
+The committee's role is to assist the Board of Directors in fulfilling its responsibilities in the financial reporting process, the system of internal controls, the audit process and the Company's process for monitoring compliance with laws, regulations, internal policies and positions, including considering the independence of the external auditor and reviewing the interim financial reports.

-The Board of Directors appoints committee members and the committee chair.
+The Board of Directors appoints committee members and the committee chair, which cannot be the Chairman of the Board of Directors.
+At least one of the members shall have skills and be experienced within accounting/auditing, and the members of the committee shall as a whole have competencies within the industry in which the Company operates.
 The committee meets at least four times a year in accordance with an agreed annual schedule, ensuring compliance with recommendations and sufficient monitoring.
 The annual schedule reflects key events in the annual financial reporting cycle and the aforementioned responsibilities.